djblue/ddev/readme.md

 ## usage

-To print usage, do:
+To print help, do:

-    ddev # without any arguments
+    ddev -h

 ## why npm?